 Step 3: Breathe Mindfully

-One of the most powerful techniques for reversing the stress response involves learning how to breathe diaphragmatically.
+One of the most powerful techniques for countering the stress response involves learning how to breathe diaphragmatically.
 When stressed, our bodies have a tendency to revert to shallow, rapid, chest breathing.
 Doing so keeps us in fight or flight mode.
 Diaphragmatic breathing is the most biomechanically efficient way to breathe, and furthermore, is conducive to activating what’s called the parasympathetic nervous system response which is our body’s antidote for the fight-or-flight state.

 Step 4: Scan and Release Excess Tension